 CMA award applications and nominations for the Ames, Distinguished Service, and Student Travel Awards must be submitted as digital data (Word documents, pdf files and/or jpg files), sent via email to arrive on or before the deadline.

 Email all members of the Awards Committee: Cara Krmpotich, Catherine Nichols, Laura Peers

 Award winners will be notified so they have sufficient time to make travel arrangements.
 Winners will be formally recognized at the CMA Annual Meeting and CMA Reception during the AAA Annual Meeting, and will also be highlighted in the CMA column in Anthropology News.

-The CMA Michael M. Ames Prize for Innovative Museum Anthropology is awarded to individuals for innovative work in museum anthropology.
+The CMA Michael M. Ames Prize for Innovative Museum Anthropology is awarded to individuals for an innovative project in museum anthropology.
 Examples include: outstanding single or multi-authored books or published catalogues; temporary or permanent exhibits; repatriation projects; collaborations with descendant communities; educational or outreach projects; multimedia works, and other endeavours.
 Individuals can be nominated by any member of CMA (self-nominations are not permitted).

 Nomination packets must include a cover letter and evidence of the work under consideration (e.g., photographs, catalogues, links to websites, etc.), and supporting materials (e.g., letters of support, media coverage, etc.).
 All material must be submitted as digital data (Word documents, pdf files and/or jpg files).
 The nomination packet should not exceed 5 pages.